mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-11-13-thor-portrait.md

 ---
-layout: work
+layout: media
 title: "Thor and his big hammer"
-description: "PaperFaces portrait of Thor drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Thor drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-thor-lg.jpg
   thumb: paperfaces-thor-150.jpg